jewettaij/jacobi_pd/README.md

 or any other C or C++ object which supports \[\]\[\].
 (Here **X** is any real numeric type.
 Complex numbers are not supported.)

-*(Memory allocation on the heap is avoided except during initialization.)*
+*(Memory allocation on the heap is avoided except during instantiation.)*

 #### The main feature of this repository is it's [license](LICENSE.md).